JohnEarnest/Decker/docs/decker.md

 If an image contains transparent pixels, they will be read as pattern 0.

-12) `write[]` recognizes several types of Lil value and will serialize each appropriately:
+12) `write[x hint]` recognizes several types of Lil value and will serialize each appropriately:
 - _array interfaces_ are written as binary files.
+If `hint` is provided, use it as the file extension (for example `".png"`).
 - _sound interfaces_ are written as a .WAV audio file, and a `.wav` extension will be appended to any filename without it.
 - _image interfaces_ are written as GIF89a images, and a `.gif` extension will be appended to any filename without it.
 - A list of _image interfaces_ is written as an animated gif.